cllopes/reactathon/material/2_react/4_state/readme.md

 ## Using State

-You can access state similarly to accessing props using `this.state`
+You can access state similarly to accessing props but using `this.state`:

 ```javascript 1.8
 class Counter extends Component {